Sega halts game shipment after actor arrested on drug charge

 Sega spokesman Hajime Oshima said Thursday that what’s already been sold and shipped to retailers will remain unchanged.

-The company has apologized.
-It said it was still studying what further action to take on the game.

-Taki plays a gangster in the game, both as a computer graphic and voice actor.
-He has appeared in various movies, including the 2013 crime drama “The Devil’s Path,” and leads a techno band.
+Taki has appeared in various movies, including the 2013 crime drama “The Devil’s Path,” and leads a techno band.

-The maximum penalty upon conviction for using cocaine in Japan is seven years in prison.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.